 Last week… It was the middle of the night, and we were sound asleep (Steph had already abandoned ship after being up for hours trying to calm a miserable four year old who wanted to stay up and watch tv/ have a drink of water/ have a snack/ read one more book/ etc, etc, etc).
 I thought I had finally gotten a night of sleep only wake up at 3:30 to the sound of someone having a full on conversation in the bed.
 It took me a minute to realize it was Oliver talking to someone.
-I looked around to see who the hell he was talking too.
+I looked around to see who he was talking too.
 “Steph?,” I whispered.
 That’s when I realized we were alone.

 That’s our life now… waking up to children in our bed at 2am talking about our neighbor’s dog.
 (And we thought the baby night time stage was hard).
 It’s exhausting, but the good news is I’ve read some advice from a parenting blog (clearly one that takes themselves way more serious than #ChroniclesOfANewDad.
 Their advise was: